longhorn/website/content/docs/1.7.2/best-practices.md

 > Recommend: `false`

 This setting should be set to `false` in production environment to ensure every volume have the best availability when created.
 Because with the setting set to `true`, the volume creation won't error out even there is only enough room to schedule one replica.
 So there is a risk that the cluster is running out of the spaces but the user won't be made aware immediately.

+### Replica Auto-Balance

+> Recommend: `least-effort`

+For production environments, we recommend setting Replica Auto-Balance to `least-effort`.
+This setting ensures that at least one replica is placed on a different node in each zone, providing extra high availability (HA).

+In certain edge cases, you might consider using the `best-effort`, which continuously attempts to evenly distribute replicas across nodes and zones.
+However, this setting can lead to frequent rebuilds if the cluster is unstable.

+For most users, having multiple replicas without Replica Auto-Balance setting is sufficient to achieve basic HA, especially if you prefer to avoid excessive rebuilds and resource usage.